Esraa-Abdelrehem/Microprocessor_Project/README.md

 ## Description

-This is a ===pure 8086 project=== to creater Super Mario Game consists of three levels and challenged by some monsters
+This is a pure 8086 project to creater Super Mario Game consists of three levels and challenged by some monsters

 [Back To The Top](#Microprocessor_Project)